1997 Bradford Bulls season: Season review

 Bradford faced off against arch-rivals Leeds Rhinos at Odsal in a game which the Bulls were victors beating Leeds 22–8.
-The month got better as they dispatched Sheffield Eagles 32–12 and Paris St Germain 68–0 which took their winning streak in the league to 20 games.
+The month got better as they dispatched Sheffield Eagles 32–12 and Paris Saint-Germain 68–0 which took their winning streak in the league to 20 games.
 This unbeaten run ended in Round 21 when Wigan Warriors comfortably beat Bradford 33–18, then the week after the Bulls lost 28–24 against 2nd placed London Broncos.
 These results however did not affect the Bulls' finishing positions and they finished top of the table becoming the champions of Super League II.
 The Bulls played their final group game in the WCC losing 40–12 against Cronulla Sharks.